 Parts of Dane, Jefferson, Dodge and Green counties under tornado warning.
 Much of southern Wisconsin under tornado watch

-A tornado warning is in effect in several parts of southern Wisconsin Saturday evening after a tornado was spotted near Watertown, while other parts of southern Wisconsin remain under a tornado watch until 10 p.m., according to the National Weather Service.
+A tornado warning is in effect in several parts of southern Wisconsin Saturday evening after tornado sightings near Watertown, Janesville and other cities, while other parts of southern Wisconsin remain under a tornado watch until 10 p.m., according to the National Weather Service.

-A tornado warning is in effect until 8 p.m.
-Saturday for northeastern Jefferson and south central Dodge counties, according to NWS.
+A tornado warning was in effect for southwestern Walworth County until 8:45 p.m.
+Saturday.
+A tornado warning also was in effect until 8 p.m.
+Saturday for northeastern Jefferson and south central Dodge counties, and until 8:15 p.m. for east central Rock County, according to NWS.

 That's after a tornado was spotted near Watertown, located about halfway between Madison and Milwaukee, around 7:35 p.m.
 Saturday, and was nearly stationary, according to a NWS bulletin.